 Kral and Shann Ferch stat sheet

 The Ferch brothers joined forces with their head coach father, Tom, to lead Livingston (Park) to the Class A state championship in 1983 – a 104-64 blowout victory over Deer Lodge.
-It remains the most lopsided basketball championship in MHSA history.
+It remains the most lopsided basketball championship in Montana High School Association history.
 Kral was named the top prep athlete his senior season and still ranks sixth all-time in the Montana high school record books for his 16.4 rebounds per game.

-Kral finished his career in 14th on MSU’s all-time scoring list (1,314).
+Kral finished his career in 14th on MSU’s all-time scoring list (1,314 points).
 He also ranked second in career field goal percentage and seventh in free throws made.
 After he graduated, his brother Shann transferred to Pepperdine University in California to finish his career.

 Former Montana State men’s basketball coach Mick Durham: “What stands out for me about Kral, other than the obvious athletic ability he brought to Montana State, were two things: one was how competitive he was, never backing down from anyone; second was how he made the transition from playing center in high school to small forward in college without skipping a beat.
 He learned running the wing, defending the smaller guy, and also became a very good 3-point shooter.
 He was a complete player."

 Longtime referee and broadcaster Jeff Bolstad: “The thing about the Ferch boys is that their dad was the coach, Tom was his name, and they played firehouse basketball – get up and down the court.
 Kral could leap through the ceiling of any gymnasium he was put into and Shann could shoot it.
 Between the two of them and whatever supporting cast they had – they didn’t always have much of a supporting cast – and it would be a good game.